Location

 Research Areas Designing and synthesizng materials at the molecular and the microscopic level developing novel electrochemical processes using functional materials Using advanced characterization tools to correlate microscopic phenomena with macroscopic performance.

-Yayuan Liu is an assistant professor in the Department of Chemical and Biomolecular Engineering with a secondary appointment in the Department of Materials Science and Engineering.
+Yayuan Liu is a Russell Croft Faculty Scholar and assistant professor in the Department of Chemical and Biomolecular Engineering with a secondary appointment in the Department of Materials Science and Engineering.

 Her research group works at the interface of chemical engineering, materials science, and electrochemistry to accelerate the realization of energy and environmental sustainability.